 Other prescription medication are used to treat urticarial and angioedema symptoms if ordinary antihistamines do not control the symptoms effectively.

-For more detailed information about urticaria and angioedema and for more useful tips on management and treatment, please find further useful resources below.
+For more detailed information about urticaria and angioedema and for more useful tips on management and treatment, please find further useful resources above.